adonisjs/v5-docs/content/guides/database/introduction.md

 ---

 #### connections
-The `connections` object defines one or more database connection you want to use in your application.
+The `connections` object defines one or more database connections you want to use in your application.
 You can define multiple connections using the same or the different database driver.

 ---